aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 Modify the ALB Requests Per Minute widget to show the metrics from the ALB in the secondary region:

-* Open up the [Cloudwatch Dashboards](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards:) page and select the dashboard you created in the previous lab
+* Open up the [Cloudwatch Dashboards](https://console.aws.amazon.com/cloudwatch/) page and select the dashboard from the previous lab
 * Change the region (top right of screen) to your Secondary region
-* Change the widget to a stacked area
 * Add in the **RequestCount** metric to this widget from the ALB
+* Add in the **ALB 2XX, 4XX and 5XX** metrics to this widget from the ALB
-* Change the metric labels to identify the correct region for that metric
+* Change the metric labels to identify the correct region for specified metric

 <details>
     <summary>Hint with screenshots:</summary>